 SENATE COMMITTEE ON INDIAN AFFAIRS

-Background The BIE is only one of two agencies operating a Federal school system.
-The other entity is the Department of Defense.
-The BIE funds 183 facilities on 64 reservations in 23 States, consisting of 123 grant schools and 3 contract schools controlled by tribes, and 57 schools directly operated by the BIE.
+The BIE operates a Federal school system for Indian students.
+The BIE funds 183 facilities on 64 reservations in 23 States, consisting of 121 grant schools and 3 contract schools controlled by tribes, and 59 schools directly operated by the BIE.
 In addition, the BIE operates two postsecondary institutions, Haskell Indian Nations University and Southwestern Indian Polytechnic Institute, with student populations for the fall through the summer semesters for 2009/2010 of 2,405 and 1,818, respectively.
 The BIE also provides funds for 26 Tribal Colleges and Universities (TCUs) and two tribal technical colleges.

 Federal funding for the education of American Indian students comes from both the Department of the Interior and the Department of Education.
 The 183 elementary and secondary schools funded by BIE educate approximately 42,000 students, or approximately 7% of the total American Indian and Alaska Native student population in the United States.
-The great majority (over 90%) of American Indian and Alaska Native children are educated in non-BIE public schools under the supervision of their local education agencies.
+The great majority (over 90%) of American Indian and Alaska Native children are educated in public schools.

 There have been several major legislative actions that affected the education of American Indians since the Snyder Act of 1921.
-First, the Indian Reorganization Act of 1934 supported the teaching of Indian history and culture in Bureau-funded schools (prior to 1934 it had been Federal policy to acculturate and assimilate Indian people through a boarding school system).
-Second, the Indian Self-Determination and Education Assistance Act of 1975 (P.L.
-93-638) provided authority for federally recognized tribes to contract with the Secretary of the Interior to operate Bureau-funded schools.
+First, the Indian Reorganization Act of 1934 supported the teaching of Indian history and culture in Bureau-funded schools (until then it had been Federal policy to acculturate and assimilate Indian people through a boarding school system).
+While this was the stated purpose, American Indian students attending Bureau schools continued to experience assimilation-based education for quite some time.
+Second, the Indian Self- Determination and Education Assistance Act of 1975 (P.L.
+93-638) provided authority for federally recognized tribes to contract with the Secretary to operate Bureau-funded schools.
 The Education Amendments Act of 1978 (P.L.
-95-561) and further technical amendments (P.L.
-98-511, 99-99, and 100-297) provided funds directly to tribally-operated schools, empowered Indian school boards, encouraged local hiring of teachers and staff, and established a direct line of authority between the Education Director and the Assistant Secretary for Indian Affairs.
+95-561) and further technical amendments (Public Laws 98-511, 99-99, and 100-297) provided funds directly to tribally-operated schools, empowered Indian school boards, encouraged local hiring of teachers and staff, and established a direct line of authority between the Education Director and the Assistant Secretary for Indian Affairs.
 The No Child Left Behind Act of 2001 (NCLB) (P.L.
-107-110) brought additional requirements to the schools by establishing accountability metrics and goals for improving their students' academic performance.
+107-110) brought additional requirements to the schools by holding them accountable for improving their students' academic performance.

-As stated in 25 C.F.R. § 32.3, BIE's mission is to provide quality education opportunities from early childhood through life in accordance with a tribe's needs for cultural and economic well-being, in keeping with the wide diversity of Indian tribes and Alaska Native villages as distinct cultural and governmental entities.
-Further, the BIE takes into consideration the whole person by taking into account the spiritual, mental, physical, and cultural aspects of the individual within his or her family and tribal or village context.
-The BIE school system employs approximately 4,224 teachers, administrators, and support personnel in the 57 BIE-operated schools, while many thousands more work in the 126 tribal grant and contract school systems.
+As stated in Title 25 CFR Part 32.3, BIE's mission is to provide quality education opportunities from early childhood through life in accordance with a tribe's needs for cultural and economic well-being, in keeping with the wide diversity of Indian tribes and Alaska Native villages as distinct cultural and governmental entities.
+Further, the BIE is to take into consideration the whole person by taking into account the spiritual, mental, physical, and cultural aspects of the individual within his or her family and tribal or village context.
+The BIE school system employs thousands of teachers, administrators, and support personnel, while many more work in tribal school systems.

 Education in the United States is primarily a State and local responsibility.
-However, tribal communities have not been afforded appropriate control over education in their own communities in the past.
-Outside interests have historically imposed their will on tribal communities and defined the futures of Indian communities through their children.
+Historically, tribal communities have not been afforded appropriate control over education in their own communities.
+Outside interests, including the Federal Government, have historically imposed their will on tribal communities and defined the futures of Indian communities through their children.

 Thank you for providing the BIE this opportunity to testify.
 We are committed to working with this Committee, with the tribes and with the Department of Education as the reauthorization of ESEA moves forward through Congress.